ciena-frost/bunsen-tutorial/README.md

 #### Add Submit Button

-Now that we have a decent looking form lets add a submit button that is only enabled when the form is valid.
+Now that we have a decent looking form let's add a submit button that is only enabled when the form is valid.
 In order to achieve this we will leverage the `onValidation` property of the `frost-bunsen-form` component.

 *app/templates/signup.hbs*